N02870941/mazes/docs/README.md

 **Generating the maze is done in** `O(|V|)` **or** `O(n²)` **time.**

 ## Space complexity with DFS / BFS + backtracking
-The only auxiliary space we use is the stack structure for queuing vertices for processing.
-In the worst case, the depth-first search traverses the entire graph without repetition / backtracking.
+The only auxiliary space we use is the stack / queue structure for queuing vertices for processing.
+In the worst case, the depth / breadth-first search traverses the entire graph without repetition / backtracking.
 This would mean all `|V|` vertices are pushed on to the stack before any popping (visiting) occurs.